New Jersey Lottery: Powerball

 Powerball is a multi-lottery game which began in 1992.
 On October 13, 2009, the Mega Millions consortium and Multi-State Lottery Association (MUSL) reached an agreement in principle to cross-sell Mega Millions and Powerball in U.S. lottery jurisdictions.
 On January 7, 2010, the New Jersey Lottery announced that it would join Powerball, effective January 31, 2010; on that date, the 33 MUSL members were joined by 12 lotteries, including New Jersey's, that offered Mega Millions, although some of the 45 lotteries did not add the "other" game on that date.

 On March 13, 2010, New Jersey became the first previously Mega Millions-only jurisdiction to produce a jackpot ticket for Powerball after the cross-sell expansion.
 The annuity value of the jackpot was over $211 million; the ticket was sold in Morris Plains.

 Powerball's basic game has always had a $1 price; a game with the Power Play option (introduced in 2001) costs $2.
 On January 15, 2012, the most recent format change for Powerball included a price increase; games are $2 each, or $3 with Power Play.
 The minimum jackpot was doubled, to $40 million; a second-prize game (matching all five white balls, but not also the Powerball) wins $1 million, or $2 million if Power Play was selected.

-Powerball is drawn live, usually from Florida; its home base was Iowa until 2008.